tylim88/Create-Prisma-App/README.md

 1. to get dev up and run: npm run dev-setup

-And BOOM, with just one script, our dev environment graphql playground is up and running, waiting for us to explore!
+with just one script, our dev environment graphql playground is up and running, waiting for us to explore!

 We can also npm run test-setup to launch test-environment, it is a docker composed of even the node server.